shivannis/xandr-docs-public/xandr-docs/articles/monetize/buying-deals.md

 ---

-# Microsoft Monetize - Buying Deals
+# Microsoft Monetize - Buying deals

 A deal is an agreement between a buyer and a seller that provides special access to inventory and/or data.
 There are two ways to strike